 Advantages of Push Ads vs Native Ads

-Well the bottom line comes down to affiliate marketers not generally being accepted into places like Facebook and Google.
-They don’t really like our ads, our landing pages or what we’re promoting.
+Afiliate marketers are not generally welcomed into places like Facebook and Google.
+They don’t really like 3rd party ads.

-No matter what offer you’re running as an affiliate, you’re generally going to have a hard time getting approved for the long haul and trying to scale.
-That’s where these other ad networks come in.
-If you come here, you can start scaling rather easily because they accept more advertisements.
+No matter what offer you’re running as an affiliate, you’re generally going to have a hard time getting approved for the long haul and trying to scale it.

 They accept more things that would generally be disapproved on other platforms.